 We are located centrally, in walking distance from the Central Station (approx 20 min.).
 We are easily accessible by car and Public Transport.
-You take tram no. 9 at Central Station and you get out on Rembrandtplein.
+You take tram no. 4 or 14 at Central Station and you get out on Rembrandtplein.

 See map of public transport GVB